 Serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported in patients receiving therapy with β-lactams.
 These reactions are more likely to occur in individuals with a history of sensitivity to multiple allergens.

 There have been reports of individuals with a history of penicillin hypersensitivity who have experienced severe hypersensitivity reactions when treated with another β-lactam.
-Before initiating therapy with Meropenem for Injection, it is important to inquire aboutprevious hypersensitivity reactions to penicillins, cephalosporins, other β-lactams, and other allergens.
-If an allergic reaction to Meropenem for Injection occurs, discontinue the drug immediately.
-Serious anaphylactic reactions require immediate emergency treatment with epinephrine, oxygen, intravenous steroids, and airway management, including intubation.
-Other therapy may also be administered as indicated.
+Before initiating therapy with Meropenem for Injection, USP, it is important to inquire about previous hypersensitivity reactions to penicillins, cephalosporins, other β-lactams, and other allergens.
+If an allergic reaction to Meropenem for Injection, USP occurs, discontinue the drug immediately.

-Seizures and other adverse CNS experiences have been reported during treatment with Meropenem for Injection These experiences have occurred most commonly in patients with CNS disorders (e.g., brain lesions or history of seizures) or with bacterial meningitis and/or compromised renal function [see Adverse Reactions (6.1) and Drug Interactions (7.2)].
+Seizures and other adverse CNS experiences have been reported during treatment with Meropenem for Injection, USP.
+These experiences have occurred most commonly in patients with CNS disorders (e.g., brain lesions or history of seizures) or with bacterial meningitis and/or compromised renal function [see Adverse Reactions (6.1) and Drug Interactions (7.2)].

 During clinical investigations, 2904 immunocompetent adult patients were treated for non-CNS infections with the overall seizure rate being 0.7% (based on 20 patients with this adverse event).
-All Meropenemtreated patients with seizures had pre-existing contributing factors.
+All Meropenem-treated patients with seizures had pre-existing contributing factors.
 Among these are included prior history of seizures or CNS abnormality and concomitant medications with seizure potential.
-Dosage adjustment is recommended in patients with advanced age and/or reduced renal function [see Dosage and Administration (2.2)].
+Dosage adjustment is recommended in patients with advanced age and/or adult patients with creatinine clearance of 50 mL/min or less [see Dosage and Administration (2.2)].

 Close adherence to the recommended dosage regimens is urged, especially in patients with known factors that predispose to convulsive activity.
 Continue anti-convulsant therapy in patients with known seizure disorders.
-If focal tremors, myoclonus, or seizures occur, evaluate neurologically, placed on anti-convulsant therapy if not already instituted, and the dosage of Meropenem for Injection re-examined to determine whether it should be decreased or the antibacterial drug discontinued.
+If focal tremors, myoclonus, or seizures occur, evaluate neurologically, placed on anti-convulsant therapy if not already instituted, and re-examine the dosage of Meropenem for Injection, USP to determine whether it should be decreased or discontinued.

+The concomitant use of Meropenem and valproic acid or divalproex sodium is generally not recommended.
 Case reports in the literature have shown that co-administration of carbapenems, including Meropenem, to patients receiving valproic acid or divalproex sodium results in a reduction in valproic acid concentrations.
 The valproic acid concentrations may drop below the therapeutic range as a result of this interaction, therefore increasing the risk of breakthrough seizures.
 Increasing the dose of valproic acid or divalproex sodium may not be sufficient to overcome this interaction.
-The concomitant use of Meropenem and valproic acid or divalproex sodium is generally not recommended.
-Antibacterials other than carbapenems should be considered to treat infections in patients whose seizures are well controlled on valproic acid or divalproex sodium.
-If administration of Meropenem for Injection is necessary, supplemental anti-convulsant therapy should be considered [see Drug Interactions (7.2)].
+Consider administration of antibacterial drugs other than carbapenems to treat infections in patients whose seizures are well controlled on valproic acid or divalproex sodium.
+If administration of Meropenem for Injection, USP is necessary, consider supplemental anti-convulsant therapy [see Drug Interactions (7.2)].